Fishing ReportEnid Lake - 11/15/2017 10:28:57 AM

-The water level is still just above rule curve; fall drawdown is underway.
-Water temperatures are falling from the 70s this week with cooler weather.
+The water level is still above rule curve, but fall drawdown is underway.
+Water temperatures are near 60.
 As the water falls and cools, expect fish to start moving shallower.
 Fall drawdown concentrates fish in creek and river channels as they move into the main lake; predators feed on bait fish pulled out of the shallows.

-The spillway had one gate open 2.0 ft and one gate open 1.0 ft (950 cfs) Tuesday.
+The spillway had two gates open 2.0 ft each (1150 cfs) Wedesday.
 Few reports down here except for catfish on natural baits.
 The old fishing pier is gone and the new one is finished.
 For crappie, fish jigs and/or minnows near the rocks.
 Catfishing is best in holes and eddies on natural bait.
 For White Bass, fish small crankbaits, jigs, or tailspinners in what current there is; below the "waterfall" is usually a good spot.
 Fish for Largemouth or Spotted Bass near the rocks with crankbaits or soft plastics.

 All fish captured and kept with dip or landing nets, cast nets, boat mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of spreading harmful Asian carps to the reservoir or other waters.

 The daily creel limit for crappie is 15 per person.
 Crappie must be over 12 inches.
 Anglers may use no more than 4 poles per person and no more than 2 hooks or lures per pole.
 There is a 40 crappie per boat limit for boats with 3 or more anglers.
 The 12 inch length limit does not apply to the reservoir spillway, but the spillway has a 15 crappie creel limit.